Libby Tanner: Career

 Tanner began her career in theatre and made several guest appearances on Victorian based productions before landing her first big role as Zoe Marshall in the short lived Channel 9 soap Pacific Drive from 1996 to 1997.

-Tanner then moved to Sydney, Australia to pursue more acting opportunities and in 1998, began starring in the hospital drama All Saints as Bronwyn (Bron) Craig until she exited the series in 2003.
+Tanner then moved to Sydney to pursue more acting opportunities and in 1998, began starring in the hospital drama All Saints as Bronwyn (Bron) Craig until she exited the series in 2003.
 Tanner's character was well received during her time on the show, winning Logie Awards for her role in 2002 and 2003.

 In 2004, after returning to Victoria, she starred in the short lived television series Fireflies and then the Australian drama series headLand from 2005 to 2006.
 From 2009 to 2011 she starred as Michelle LeTourneau in Rescue: Special Ops.
 In 2015 Tanner was announced for series three of Australian prison drama Wentworth, playing forensic psychologist Bridget Westfall.
 She appeared from seasons three to six, departing the series in 2018, Tanner has since appeared regularly at Wentworth fan conventions in the UK and US.
 In 2020, Tanner was announced as part of the cast for Amazon Prime series Back to the Rafters.
 Tanner has her own theatre company, 'Mad as Us'.